An example in Haou Airen, with Hakuron and Reilan.

 In Happy Yarou Wedding, Kazuki shows up at his brother's doorstep claiming he's there to drop off marriage candidate portfolios for him.
 When Akira confronts his father about trying to arrange a marriage for him his father replies that he knows better than to try to interfere with his life and that the candidates were actually arranged for Kazuki, not Akira.

 Ciel and his cousin Elizabeth in Black Butler have been engaged since they were young.
-While they aren't going to actually marry anytime soon, it doesn't stop Elizabeth from pouring her affections onto Ciel.
+While they aren't going to actually marry anytime soon, it doesn't stop Elizabeth from pouring her affections onto Ciel which i the manga includes a bold Declaration of Protection from Elizabeth herself, and he cares for her in his own way.

 The plot of Flower Flower revolves around a princess arriving in a country to be arranged to a prince only to reject him as he's a Wholesome Crossdresser.
 She chooses his younger sibling instead, unaware that she's marrying another woman.